lasttycoon2506/book-store/README.md

 # Overview
 -AWS Lambda/Dynamo DB Bookstore App using Typescript

--Creation of new users (employees) and books -Login/logout for user
+-Creation of new users (employees) and books \n -Login/logout for user \n
 -Full edit/delete of books

 ## Requirements